 1. Find which follow up communication medium the customer prefers

 To come up with a flawless follow up strategy at first, you need to understand which follow up communication medium is preferred by the customer.
-Even though email marketing is much preferable, it is up to the customer to decide.
+Even though email marketing strategy is much preferable, it is up to the customer to decide.
 So, just ask them directly, ‘Which is the best way to reach out to you?’.
 You can make use of online surveys, real-time chatbots like WhatsApp chatbots for this purpose.

 Maybe they will be more comfortable with multiple channels follow up, for example, combining email and Facebook messenger.
 Here the Messenger is integrated with the email strategy thus reaching out to a wide audience in social media too.
 This way you can improve the customer experience during the follow up process offering multiple options like auto-replies using chatbots, direct chat buttons, reminders, or live notifications.